-It's difficult to imagine a world without the iconic Ford Mustang, a car that is universally loved by everyone.
+It's difficult to imagine a world without the iconic Ford Mustang, a car that has amassed a strong cult following since its introduction in the 1960s.
 There's a number of reasons the Mustang has cemented its place as a legend, but featuring in the best cinema car chase of all-time alongside Steve McQueen continues to be a highlight for the stallion.
 We are, of course, referring to the 1968 thriller, Bullitt.

 The only real problem with the Mustang is that it was never readily available as a right-hand drive car in the United Kingdom.
 However, that all changed in 2014, when Ford announced they would be bringing the latest Mustang to UK dealers, and they would be right-hand drive.
 Hallelujah!